McKynlee/python-intro/README.md

     ii.
 Open your Command Palette (⇧⌘P) and access the Python: Start REPL command.
 This will open an REPL terminal for the current Python Interpreter you selected.
 You can enter and run lines of code directly in the REPL terminal.

+## See Text Running in Browser:
+1. Open the api directory from this repo in your terminal.
+1. Run the api.py file by typing the following terminal command: python3 api.py
+1. You should receive a line of code that looks like * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
+1. Copy and paste your equivalent of http://127.0.0.1:5000/ from that terminal response into your web browser.

 ## Useful Sources
 https://programminghistorian.org/en/lessons/creating-apis-with-python-and-flask#prerequisites